Tinamous/ReelyUsefulBox/README.md

-Reely Useful Box - SMD Reel storage and dispenser.
+Rely Useful Box - SAD Reel storage and dispenser.
 ==================================================

-SMD reel storage and dispenser based on a 19XL Really Useful Storage Box.
+SAD reel storage and dispenser based on a 19XL Really Useful Storage Box.

 ![Part build dispenser](/Images/DispenserX4.jpg)

-Each reel is held and dispenced individually.
+Each reel is held and dispensed individually.
 The box will hold 25 individual reels (assuming standard 8mm tape for resistors/capacitors).
 Each reel holder is 13mm wide.
 For wider tape/reels this could be doubled to keep to the same hole grid.
 Each reel holder is made of 3 different printed parts (1x Top dispenser, 1x reel holder top, 2x reel arms).